Home Sale Law in California

 Generally, buyers have a duty to conduct a reasonable inspection of the property before buying it.
 Therefore, buyers usually can't recover for defects that could have been discovered via reasonable inspection, unless the seller actively conceals them.

-Can a Alameda County, California Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Alameda County, California Real Estate Attorney help?

 If you are buying a home in Alameda County, California, there are probably things you want to focus on other than paperwork and required inspections, such as the process of moving in, checking out schools, etc. A reputable real estate attorney can make it much easier to focus on the aspects of home ownership that matter to you.